 Published on February 6th, 2013 | by Daniel Nikulin0

-Peering over my shoulder in the backseat of my Charlie’s Cabs taxi, the busyness of Waikiki turns into a million twinkling lights behind me, like a giant, well-lit Christmas tree.
-As I leave the main drag and the dense parade honouring the 70th anniversary of the attacks on Pearl Harbor, I feel the stress and anxiety associated with large crowds quickly leave my body, almost instantly.
+Peering over my shoulder from the backseat of my Charlie’s Cabs taxi, the busyness of Waikiki turns into a million twinkling little lights behind me, like a giant, well-lit Christmas tree.
+As I leave the main drag and the dense parade honouring the 70th anniversary of the attacks on Pearl Harbor, I feel any stress associated with large crowds quickly leave my body – almost instantly.

-Coming up to midnight, the highway running north through the centre of the island is dotted with escape artists like me, making their way from the bustle of the south shore to the much quieter and laid back north, a top notch adventure travel and surfing destination.
+Coming up to midnight, the highway running north through the centre of the island is dotted with escape artists like me, making their way from the bustle of the south shore to the much quieter and laid back north.

 The manicured and man-crafted Waikiki has morphed into a natural, rough and rugged beach.
 Volcanic bolders rest and jagged cliffs protrude to create lagoons and shallow, warm tidal pools.
 The California white sand imported for the hotel zone is now a Hawaiian gold and I am its only occupant.
 Well, besides Seth; a massive resting and completely photogenic sea lion.
 The air is misty with gentle rain and an early morning rainbow forms over the Pacific as it swells off in the distance.

 Under a palm canopy, I share the trail on foot with locals on tired, single-gear bikes, one handed cycling their surf board to their favourite spot.
-Walking past beach house after beach house, many displaying a “FOR RENT” sign, I pledge that my next stay here will be in one of these incredible yet typical homes.
+Walking past beach house after beach house, many displaying a ‘FOR RENT’ sign, I pledge that my next stay here will be in one of these incredible typical homes.

 A pleasant mile and a half through hibiscus and bouganvillea bush and I finally reach The Pipeline, Billabong’s home court.
-I am met by rows of spectators, contestants and photographers, two and three deep, all staring out at December’s 12-15 foot waves in which floating men and women, locals and pro’s, wait for their turn to catch a monster.
+I am met by rows of spectators, contestants and photographers, two and three deep, all staring out at December’s 12 to 15-foot waves, in which floating men and women, locals and pro’s, wait for their turn to catch a monster.

-Enveloped in a frenzy of navy, they are mere specks in the giant, rolling sea and appear and disappear as it sees fit.
-In my first half hour here, two very competent men are visibly humbled as they make their way back up the beach to trade their broken-in-half boards for a fresh one-piece.
+Enveloped in a frenzy of navy, they are mere specks in the rolling sea, and appear and disappear as it sees fit.
+In my first half-hour here, two very competent surfers are visibly humbled as they make their way back up the beach to trade their broken-in-half boards for a fresh one-piece.
 Wow.
 I mean, WOW!
 Those who manage to get up for a ride are immediately rewarded.
 Like bullets from a rifle, they disappear and re-emerge from a spinning blue barrel that turns white as it crests and folds onto itself.
-The repeated spectacle draws jeers and applause from the well entertained onlookers and I have no doubt about what I’d be doing tomorrow and the next day.
+The repeated spectacle draws jeers and applause from the well-entertained onlookers and I have no doubt about what I’d be doing tomorrow and the next day.